MartyMacGyver/alphanumeric-display-tool/README.md

 ### *--- Alpha release - work in progress! ---*

 Run: python alphanumeric-display-tool.pyw

 Features:
-* Edit 16 segment display definitions in-place
+* Edit multi-segment segment display definitions in-place
-* Use "Dump" to dump to the console
 * Works with Python 2.7 and 3.4+
 * Requires Tk (for Tkinter)
+* Use "Dump" to dump to the console window (if present)

 Future work:
 * Enhance extensibility
-* Menus
-* Tests
+* Output to file